20th Screen Actors Guild Awards

-The 20th Annual Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 2013, were presented on January 18, 2014 at the Shrine Exposition Center in Los Angeles.
+The 20th Annual Screen Actors Guild Awards, awarded by SAG-AFTRA and honoring the best achievements in film and television performances for the year 2013, were presented on January 18, 2014, at the Shrine Exposition Center in Los Angeles, California.
 The ceremony was broadcast simultaneously by TNT and TBS 8:00 p.m.
 EST / 5:00 p.m.
 PST and the nominees were announced on December 11, 2013.

 Rita Moreno was announced as the 2013 SAG Life Achievement Award honoree on July 22, 2013.

 Winners and nominees

 Winners are listed first and highlighted in boldface.